martinsbriedis/StuVulWebsite2020/content/home/projects.md

 # Slide interval.
 # Use `false` to disable animation or enter a time in ms, e.g. `5000` (5s).
-interval = 15000
+interval = 5000

 # Slide height (optional).
 # E.g. `500px` for 500 pixels or `calc(100vh - 70px)` for full screen.
-height = ""
+height = "400px"

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.

 [[item]]
-  title = "Light-level geolocation" content = "<br/>" align = "left"  # Choose `center`, `left`, or `right`.
+  title = "Model species: Starling" content = "<br/>" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   # overlay_color = "#666"  # An HTML color value.
-  overlay_img = "projects/geolocation.png"  # Image path relative to your `static/img/` folder.
+  overlay_img = "projects/strazds4.jpg"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.1  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
-  cta_label = "Go to project site"
+  cta_label = "About Starlings"
-  cta_url = "/projects/2019-08-29-project-Geolocation/"
+  cta_url = "/about/2020-05-21-about-starling"
   # cta_icon_pack = "fas"
   # cta_icon = ""

 [[item]]
-  title = "Modelling migration"
-  content = "<br/>"
-  align = "left"  # Choose `center`, `left`, or `right`.
+  title = "Multi-sensor tracking" content = "<br/>" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #   Deactivate an option by commenting out the line, prefixing it with `#`.
   # overlay_color = "#666"  # An HTML color value.
-  overlay_img = "projects/modeling.png"  # Image path relative to your `static/img/` folder.
+  overlay_img = "projects/strazds4 copy.png"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.15  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
-  cta_label = "Go to project site"
+  cta_label = "Read more"
-  cta_url = "/projects/2019-08-29-project-Modeling/"
+  cta_url = "/about/2020-05-21-about-tracking/"
   # cta_icon_pack = "fas"
   # cta_icon = ""

 [[item]]
+  title = "Breeding monitoring"
-  title = "Long-term surveillance of bird migration at Col de Bretolet" content = "" align = "left"  # Choose `center`, `left`, or `right`.
+  content = ""
+  align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #  Deactivate an option by commenting out the line, prefixing it with `#`.
   #  overlay_color = "#666"  # An HTML color value.
-  overlay_img = "projects/bretolet.png"  # Image path relative to your `static/img/` folder.
+  overlay_img = "projects/ligzda.png"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.1  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
-  cta_label = "Go to project site"
+  cta_label = "Read more"
-  cta_url = "/projects/2019-08-29-project-Bretolet/"
+  cta_url = "/about/2020-05-21-about-breeding/"
   # cta_icon_pack = "fas"
   # cta_icon = ""

 [[item]]
+  title = "Health monitoring"
-  title = "Migration ecology and <br/> bird health" content = "" align = "left"  # Choose `center`, `left`, or `right`.
+  content = ""
+  align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).
   #  Deactivate an option by commenting out the line, prefixing it with `#`.
   #  overlay_color = "#666"  # An HTML color value.
-  overlay_img = "projects/malaria.png"  # Image path relative to your `static/img/` folder.
+  overlay_img = "projects/malaria2.png"  # Image path relative to your `static/img/` folder.
   overlay_filter = 0.2  # Darken the image.
 Value in range 0-1.

   # Call to action button (optional).
   #   Activate the button by specifying a URL and button label below.
   #   Deactivate by commenting out parameters, prefixing lines with `#`.
-  cta_label = "Go to project site"
+  cta_label = "Read more"
-  cta_url = "/projects/2019-08-29-project-Malaria/"
+  cta_url = "/about/2020-05-21-about-Malaria/"
   # cta_icon_pack = "fas"
   # cta_icon = ""